Information-theoretic astrophysical uncertainties in the effective theory of dark matter direct detection: Direct detection of dark matter in the non-relativistic effective theory

 with velocity dispersion $\sigma_v\approx 156\,\text{km/s}$ \cite{Kerr:1986hz, Green:2011bv}.
 The normalization constant $N$ depends on the escape velocity $v_\text{esc}\approx 544\,\text{km/s}$ \cite{Smith:2006ym, Piffl:2013mla, Necib:2021vxr, Necib:2021yhq} and is given by

 In the following, we consider the angular-averaged 3D distributions in the solar rest frame

-with $\vec{\mathbf{v}}_\odot$ the velocity of the Sun with respect to the Galactic rest fame.
+with $\vec{\mathbf{v}}_\odot$ the velocity of the Sun with respect to the Galactic rest frame.
+We emphasise that the symbol $f$ is used with two distinct meanings throughout, distinguished only by the argument: the three-dimensional velocity distribution $f(\mathbf v)$ in Eq.~(\ref{eq:diff_rate}), and the angular-averaged speed distribution $f(v)$ defined by Eq.~(\ref{eq:angular_average}), which is the object entering the velocity-weighted moment integrals and the KL divergence.
 The velocity of the Sun depends on the motion of the local standard of rest (LSR) and the peculiar motion of the Sun with respect to the LSR, i.e.